 There is a project in Norwegian upper secondary schools called “Art of the Week” (ukens kunstverk).
-Each week a painting is displayed on a large screen in the schools taking part in the project.
-This week (starting 29 January 2017), the painting is by an Aboriginal artist, Alec Mingelmanganu.
+Each week a painting is displayed on a large screen in the participating schools.
+One of the paintings shown is by an Aboriginal artist, Alec Mingelmanganu.
 Below is a little more information about what is shown in the painting and a few tasks for pupils to do.
 These tasks could be used for the last twenty minutes of a class, or could be homework for the following class:

 (Wandjina spirit, painted by Alec Mingelmanganu, 1980)